things to do in niagara on the lake

 You can book a tour of the chocolate factory to see how they make the chocolate and taste some sweet treats.
 But you can also simply drop in and buy some chocolate that they make on site.

 Another thing I always look forward to in Niagara on the Lake is the food.
-There’s lots of great restaurants and of many different varieties
+There’s lots of great restaurants and of many different varieties.

 Here are some of the restaurants I’ve eaten at and recommend:

-- Masaki Sushi, for Japanese
+• Masaki Sushi, for upper-scale Japanese cuisine

-- For bar food, Olde Angel Inn (patio pictured above)
+• Olde Angel Inn (patio pictured above) for bar food

-- Fourno’s for Greek.
+• Fourno’s for Greek.
 Located right on Queen street, and has good patios, and a nice interior too.

 If you’re in Niagara Falls area in winter, you should consider trying to be there for the Ice Wine Festival.

-However, ice wine is very unique as Canada is one of the few countries where its made.
-So, its worth trying.
-The festival makes it one of the best Ontario winter destinations.
+Ice wine is very unique as Canada is one of the few countries where its made.
+The festival makes Niagara on the Lake one of the best Ontario winter destinations.

-The 2025 Niagara on the Lake Wine Festival will be held from January 10th – 26th, 2025.
+The 2026 Niagara on the Lake Wine Festival will be held from January 9th – 25th, 2026.

-12. Relax in Picton park
+13. Relax in Picton park

 Just off of Queen street close to the Prince of Wales Hotel, there’s Picton Park – a beautiful, spacious park with lots of picnic tables, plenty of shade, and public washrooms.

-There’s a kid’s play structure, a fountain (not running last time I was there), and even some old monuments.
+There’s a kids’ play structure, a fountain (not running last time I was there), and even some old monuments.

 I had never seen so many people enjoying a park.
 There were people of all ages, simply sitting outside, enjoying the beautiful weather.